pxwg/xuetui_1/README.md

 | `pnpm preview`         | Preview your build locally, before deploying     |
 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+## Distribution and Deployment

+### Deploying to GitHub Pages

+1. Set the URL_BASE in [.env](./.env).
+If you would like to keep it in secret, please set it in either `.env.{production,development}` file in root or [Environments](../../settings/environments).
+   - For a GitHub page `https://username.github.io/repo`, the URL base is `/repo/`.
+1. Change Source's "Build and deployment" to "GitHub Actions" in [Page Settings](../../settings/pages).
+1. Push your changes to the `main` branch and it will automatically deploy to GitHub Pages by [CI](.github/workflows/gh-pages.yml).

+### Pdf preview integration

+1. Use the `pdf-preview` function in `typ` templates
+2. deployment is the same as above, since the pdf directory could be copied to `dist` during build.

 ## Editor Setup